 *ALLERGEN WARNING: PRODUCT CONTAINS WHEAT, DAIRY, EGGS, SOY

 DO YOU DELIVER?

-I do offer delivery of wedding cakes and larger events within a 20 mile radius of my home with a delivery fee of $55.
-Additional travel is charged at .55 cents per mile and there is a maximum travel distance of 35 miles one way.
+I do offer delivery of wedding cakes and larger events within a 15 mile radius of my home with a delivery fee of $55.
+Additional travel is charged at .55 cents per mile and there is a maximum travel distance of 20 miles one way.
+My vehicle is not refrigerated so any travel beyond 20 miles risks damage during transportation.
+Staying local?
+If you are having your event here in Waunakee there is a "keeping it local" reduced delivery fee of $40.
+Additional set-up fees may apply for tiered cakes, cupcake arrangements or if other decorations are to be placed on or around the cake.
 These charges do not include gratuity.
-My vehicle is not refrigerated so any travel beyond 35 miles (or 45 minutes) risks damage during transportation.
-Additional set-up fees may apply for tiered cakes, cupcake arrangements or if other decorations are to be placed on or around the cake.

 ARE YOU A COMMERCIAL BAKERY OR DO YOU HAVE A STOREFRONT I CAN VISIT?

 I am a home baker that works out of my kitchen.
 On February 26, 2018, Lafayette County Circuit Court Judge Duane Jorgenson provided his final order in the Kivirist et. al. v.
 WDATCP case, dealing with an exemption from licensing requirements for Wisconsin home bakers who make not-potentially hazardous baked goods.
 A "not-potentially hazardous” baked good is one that can safely remain unrefrigerated.
 For example, foods with cream filling, custard, fresh fruit, cheese or meat are potentially hazardous and are definitely not allowed as with whipped cream as a frosting.